 001- xx.1.4 The Transmission Provider shall not be required to verify the submission or monitor the status of Coordinated Requests on another Transmission Provider’s OASIS.

-001- xx.1.5 Once all Coordinated Requests in a Coordinated Group are in a final state, the coordination process is complete and the Coordinated Group no longer exists.
+001- xx.1.5 Once all Coordinated Requests in a Coordinated Group are in a final state, the SAMTS coordination process is complete and no further coordination shall be administered.

 001- xx.1.6 Regional alliances of Transmission Providers, e.g., wesTTrans, shall be permitted to establish a mechanism wherein a single request is processed for PTP or NITS on multiple Transmission Providers’ systems.
 Such a mechanism shall allow Coordinated Requests that extend beyond the boundaries of the alliance.